How do you choose between traditional marketing and digital marketing? What’s the difference between the two, and which should you use?

 Advantages of Digital Marketing

 Another benefit of digital marketing compared to other methods of marketing is that it is more cost effective than traditional marketing as a means of marketing products or services.
-You can run affordable campaigns on Google or Facebook at a fraction of the cost of a billboard or TV campaign.
-Knowing what you spend on websites, social media ads, etc., to reach potential customers and what you get is the key benefit of digital marketing versus traditional advertising.
+Click To TweetDisadvantages of Digital Marketing

 Dependability on technology

-Security, and privacy issues
+Security and privacy issues about Advertising

 Maintenance costs due to a constantly evolving environment